Post Summary: Fun things to do in Sandpoint, Idaho, that are adventurous, yummy, and unique.

 SANDPOINT CITY BEACH

 When summertime hits, everyone flocks to the water to play in the gorgeous waters of Idaho’s biggest and deepest lake, Lake Pend Oreille (pronounced pond ah ray).
 City Beach is a 22-acre park with lakeside access and sectioned-off spots for swimming only.
-The park also includes pickleball courts, tennis courts, basketball courts, a playground, a walking/bike path, food concessions, boat launch, and marina, restrooms, and free parking.
-Bring some tubes, a paddleboard, or a kayak and see why everyone is obsessed with the beauty of Lake Pend Oreille.
+The park also includes pickleball courts, tennis courts, basketball courts, a playground, a walking/bike path, food concessions, a boat launch, a marina, restrooms, and free parking.
+Bring some tubes, a paddleboard, or a kayak, and see why everyone is obsessed with the beauty of Lake Pend Oreille.
 There are picnic benches and barbecues, so pack a lunch or pick up some food in downtown Sandpoint.
 City Beach Organics and the Burger Dock are both within walking distance from City Beach.

 STROLL DOWNTOWN SANDPOINT

 In my biased opinion, Sandpoint has one of the most charming downtown areas.
 With no big box stores in sight, everything is a locally owned, small business.
 You’ll find restaurants, the Cedar Street Bridge public market, clothing stores, art galleries, the historic Panida Theater, breweries, and more.
 Sandpoint has a strong community spirit, so you’ll often find there’s some festival or community event happening downtown.
-You could easily spend an entire day walking, eating, and shopping Sandpoint’s downtown area.
+You could easily spend an entire day walking, eating, and shopping in Sandpoint’s downtown area.

 Outside of Sandpoint city proper are acres of lush farmland, with a handful of farms that invite visitors to pick from their bounty.
 Fun options are blueberry picking at Shingle Mill Blueberry farm, flower picking at Grumpy Chicken Farm, or strawberry picking at Hickey Farms.
 Many are located in close proximity, so you can make a day of touring Sandpoint’s best U-Pick farms.
 Be sure to check their Facebook pages for up-to-date info on opening dates and fun events.